leon-domingo/mydict/README.md

 d.get('foo.bar') == 'baz'
 ```

-But when those keys _with dots_ exists in the tree they are accessed using the corresponding key
+But when those keys _with dots_ exists in the tree they are accessed using the corresponding key:

 ```python
 d = MyDict({'foo.bar': 'baz'})